Skip to main content

 Meetings in the study rooms and conference rooms are available when the library is open.

-Meetings in the community rooms may be held outside library hours (no bookings are permitted between 12 a.m. and 8 a.m.)
+Meetings in the Community Rooms may be held outside library hours (no bookings are permitted between 12 a.m. and 8 a.m.)
 If a reservation is made during hours when the library is closed, it is the responsibility of the person booking the room to pick up an after-hours key prior to the meeting.
 A library card is required to check out an after-hours key.
 After the meeting, the key may be dropped in the book return slot in the library entryway.

 If the after-hours key is not returned within 3 business days a $25.00 refundable charge will be placed on the library account until the key is returned to the front desk.